datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Deal to Hubspot Dealcontactassociation
+HubSpot Deal to HubSpot Dealcontactassociation
 ----------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Deal and a Hubspot Dealcontactassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Deal and a HubSpot Dealcontactassociation must be established.

-A HubSpot Deal will merge with a Hubspot Dealcontactassociation if one of the following property combinations match:
+A HubSpot Deal will merge with a HubSpot Dealcontactassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Hubspot Dealcontactassociation Property
+     - HubSpot Dealcontactassociation Property
    * - id
      - id

-Once a link between a HubSpot Deal and a Hubspot Dealcontactassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Deal and a HubSpot Dealcontactassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Deal and a Hubspot Dealcontactassociation:
+The following properties are synchronized between a HubSpot Deal and a HubSpot Dealcontactassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Hubspot Dealcontactassociation Property
+     - HubSpot Dealcontactassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"